18 April, 2023

 1. Winter is the cheapest season

 If you want to spend the least amount of money on travelling through New Zealand, then you’ll love winter.
-You can hire a campervan from as low as $21 a day.
+Campervan prices are based on supply and demand (and a few other factors) and fortunately for you as winter fan, most tourist visit New Zealand in summer.
+This means that prices in winter drop significantly.
+Have a look at how low our campervan prices are in winter (June - August).
 Compare that to the rate in the busy summer season, meaning you can travel 5 to 7 times longer in winter for the same amount of money.
 You can save a lot of money by travelling in the winter season.

 And the same goes for hostels… Their rates are low as well, making it easy and cheap to mix sleeping in a campervan with staying in a hostel occasionally.
 And you don’t need to plan your trip like you sometimes need to do in summer.
 Just see where the road will take you and decide at the end of the day where you want to sleep that night.
 Easy as.